 Shopify is also very secure compared to other eCommerce platforms, and because it’s a self-hosted solution, you don’t have to worry about your website downtime.
 With a free SSL certificate and a 99.98% uptime, Shopify has covered everything in their basic to advanced options.

-Shopify is a self-hosted platform, meaning that you have to do more than just creating an account.
-But the good part is, everything is managed by Shopify.
-You can either buy a domain name from a domain registrar and link it with your Shopify store or you can buy a domain name directly from Shopify.
+Shopify is a self-hosted platform, meaning that you have to do more than just create an account.
+But the good part is that everything is managed by Shopify.
+You can either buy a domain name from a domain registrar and link it with your Shopify store, or you can buy a domain name directly from Shopify.